Life Lessons on the Farm: What Animals Can Teach Us About Stress (and Why It Might Be Affecting More Than You Think)

 You can’t move toward pleasure when your body still thinks it needs to run.

-If this sounds familiar — feeling disconnected from your body, rushing through moments, or having a hard time “reaching the finish line” — it’s not a sign of brokenness.
+If this sounds familiar — feeling disconnected from your body, rushing through moments, or having difficulty “reaching the finish line” — it’s not a sign of brokenness.

 It’s stress physiology.